2023 Chinese balloon incident: Additional assessments of the balloon

 Following the April 2023 Pentagon document leaks, The Washington Post uncovered additional information from a trove of classified files on Discord that had previously not been reported.
 They include U.S. assessment of the Chinese balloon's power generation capability (up to 10,000 watts), which would be sufficient to operate synthetic-aperture radar equipment if carried on board, and how parts of the Chinese government were surprised by the balloon's North American incursion, judging from intercepted communications.
 U.S. intelligence had been aware of four other similar balloons, one of which had flown over a Nimitz carrier strike group in western Pacific, while another had crashed in the South China Sea.
 The documents did not date those incidents.
 The Pentagon and the Office of National Intelligence declined to comment.

 In June, preliminary investigation by the U.S. reported the presence of reconnaissance equipment on board the balloon downed in February.
 There were conflicting reports on whether it had collected any intelligence during its flight.
 It does not appear to have sent anything back to China.
 The Wall Street Journal said the balloon carried off-the-shelf U.S. gear.
 Pentagon spokesperson Brigadier General Patrick S. Ryder did not confirm that information but said that Chinese drones in the past have utilized off-the-shelf U.S. equipment.
 He also said that mitigation efforts "contributed" to the balloon not collecting any intelligence while transiting or overflying the United States.

 On September 17, 2023, in an interview with CBS news, General Mark Milley, the retiring 20th US chairman of the Joint Chiefs of Staff, stated "I would say it was a spy balloon that we know with high degree of certainty got no intelligence, and didn't transmit any intelligence back to China."
 Technical experts had also found that the balloon's sensors had never been activated while it was travelling over the Continental United States.
-The general also touched on a leading theory that the reason that it was flying over the United States, was probably because it was blown off-track, where the balloon had been heading towards Hawaii however winds at 60,000 feet simply came into the equation.
-Milley said, "those winds are very high.. the particular motor on that aircraft can't go against those winds at that altitude."
+Milley also addressed a leading theory that the balloon was originally heading towards Hawaii but had been blow off track by winds at 60,000 feet.
+Milley said, "those winds are very high...the particular motor on that aircraft can't go against those winds at that altitude."

 According to US intelligence officials as reported by NBC News on December 28, 2023, the balloon utilized a commercially available internet service provider based in the US primarily for navigation guidance.
 The identity of the US company was withheld by NBC for security concerns.
 Technology from at least five American firms was found in the balloon.